atrestis/atrestis.github.io/index.md

 ## Welcome

+Hello and welcome!
 I am a graduate of Athens University of Economics and Business (Department of Management Science and Technology with a major in Information Systems and e-Commerce).
-My major focus is software development and cybersecurity.
+Currently at the MSc in Computer Systems Security at the Vrije University of Amsterdam.
+My major focus is systems security and cybersecurity as well as software development.
 I am passionate about cutting-edge technologies, hot topics as the Internet of Things as well as ethical hacking and computer forensics.
-I think myself as an eager and continuous learner.
+An eager and continuous learner.

+I was employed as a Software Engineer at Accenture Greece, working for a major betting partner, and I built systems and apps in C, C++, and other languages while gaining experience in integrating and testing complicated IT systems.

-### Experience - 1.5 Years
+### Working Experience

 Current Project: working for a major betting operator, developing systems and apps in C, C++